fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Plan.md

 ##### DEP enrollment setup

 These commands use the <ENROLLMENT_ID>, which is the `enrollments.ID` (obtained via `fleetctl apple-mdm enrollments list`).
-The token downloaded from https://business.apple.com basically links a "DEP enrollment" in Fleet (entry in `apple_dep_enrollments`) to what Apple calls an "MDM Server" in https://business.apple.com.
+The token downloaded from https://business.apple.com basically links a "DEP enrollment" in Fleet (entry in `apple_dep_enrollments`) to what Apple calls an "MDM server" in https://business.apple.com.

 ###### 1. `fleetctl apple-mdm enrollments dep set-token setup --enrollment=<ENROLLMENT_ID>`